david-r-cushman/Dev-Portfolio/README.md

 - **Hyper‑V IaC** — on‑prem virtualization automation with PowerShell
 - **Microsoft 365** — endpoint management with Intune, messaging with Exchange Online, collaboration with Teams, and governance with SharePoint

-My portfolio reflects not just technical skill, but also my philosophy of **clarity, stewardship, and strategic storytelling** — ensuring every artifact demonstrates both technical depth and professional impact.
+My portfolio reflects not just technical skill, but also my philosophy of **clarity, stewardship, and strategic storytelling**, ensuring every artifact demonstrates both technical depth and professional impact.

 📎 Connect with me on [LinkedIn](https://www.linkedin.com/in/davidrcushman) for career history and professional context.